 Peter R. Jones is a Professional Engineer and retired mining executive with more than 40 years of experience in executive, operational, project and consulting roles.
-Previously, he was CEO of Hudson Bay Mining and Smelting Co., Limited for Anglo American and subsequently President and CEO of HudBay Minerals Inc. In recent years Mr. Jones has been Chairman and CEO of Adanac Molybdenum Corporation and is currently Chairman of Augyva Mining Resources and a Corporate Director of Mandalay Resources Corporation and Victory Nickel Inc. He is a past Chairman of the Mining Association of Canada and in 2006 was named prairie region, Entrepreneur of the Year, by Ernst & Young.
+Previously, he was CEO of Hudson Bay Mining and Smelting Co., Limited for Anglo American and subsequently President and CEO of HudBay Minerals Inc. In recent years Mr. Jones has been Chairman and CEO of Adanac Molybdenum Corporation from August 2008 to March 2009.
+Adanac entered into voluntary Companies Creditors Arrangement Act protection in December 2008 and emerged from creditor protection in February 2011 following the successful implementation of its plan of compromise and arrangement.
+He is also currently a Corporate Director of Mandalay Resources Corporation and Victory Nickel Inc. He is a past Chairman of Augyva and the Mining Association of Canada and in 2006 was named prairie region, Entrepreneur of the Year, by Ernst & Young.
 Mr. Jones graduated from the Camborne School of Mines, UK in 1969 and the Banff School of Advanced Management in 1984.